wz2708/HexaNote_MultiUserTest/README.md

 ## Prerequisites

-- Docker Desktop with Docker Compose
 - Python 3.10+ (tested with 3.12)
+- Docker & Docker Compose on the command line
 - Internet access for initial model pulls (first run only)
 - Windows on ARM device (e.g., Qualcomm Snapdragon X Elite) or WSL2 environment